DerekCuevas/avowal/README.md

 # Validation
 Super lightweight zero dependency optionally asynchronous JavaScript form validation framework (phew!).

-Some JavaScript form validation frameworks aim to provide every possible way to validate input data.
-For example, they provide ways to validate phone numbers, email addresses, numeric input, ect.
+A lot of JavaScript form validation frameworks aim to validate any and every possible set of input data.
+For example, all types of numeric input (ranges, phone numbers), string input (email addresses), ect.

 This framework does not take that approach, rather it aims at separating common form based events (input, blur, change, submit, ...) from functions that validate input data along with functions to process side effects on that data.

 An arbitrary number of form inputs can be validated that require asynchronous validation (ex.
 AJAX) while avoiding race conditions and callback hell.